Question: Should I Carbo Load Before the Marathon?

 Is carbo loading just a myth?
 Will eating more carbohydrates the day before the marathon help my endurance?

 Answer: The expert physician panel at the 2005 Marathon Directors College said carbohydrate loading has been dropped by most serious marathoners.
 You should eat a normal diet with 60-70% carbohydrates the week before the marathon, but do not increase your total calories.

 The Old Carbo-Loading TheoryThe older regimen had endurance athletes go on a low carb diet for 3 days, followed by a 70% carb diet for 3 days.
 This supposedly increased the glycogen in the muscles.
 However, it was found that eating a moderate 50% carb diet followed by 3 days of a 70% carb diet increased the glycogen just as much.
 And simply staying on a 50% carb diet all week still increased the glycogen, although not as much.
 There was no performance difference between any of these groups.

+Dangers of the Pre-Race Pasta PartyIf you have been eating a balanced diet the week before the marathon, you have already loaded your muscles with glycogen and you don't need to carbo load.
 The worst thing you can do for your marathon comfort is to load up huge plates of pasta and salad and high-fat salad dressing the night before the marathon.
-As one expert commented, "Constipation is unknown among marathon participants."
-You don't want the extra weight in your digestive tract the next morning.
+As one expert on the Marathon Director panel commented, "Constipation is unknown among marathon participants."
+What goes in is going to be coming out.
+You don't want the extra weight in your digestive tract the next morning, it's going to get a lot of jostling around.
 You don't want any roughage, such as from the salad.
 You don't want the extra weight, period.
-If you have been eating a balanced diet the week before the marathon, you have already loaded your muscles with glycogen.
+Eat a light, balanced meal to help prevent runner's trots during the marathon.

-How to Eat the Week Before the MarathonAs you taper your activity in the week before the marathon, you should eat a balanced diet with 60-70% carbohydrates and not overeat or undereat.
+How to Eat the Week Before the MarathonAs you taper your activity in the week before the marathon, you should eat a balanced diet with 60-70% carbohydrates and not either overeat or eat too litt;e.
 If you have been on a weight loss diet, increase your calories to match your basal metabolic rate.
 For women, this will be 1800-2000 calories per day.

 Find Your Basal Metabolic Rate Calories Per Day